Icelandic Coast Guard

 The Icelandic Coast Guard (Landhelgisgæsla Íslands, Landhelgisgæslan or simply Gæslan) is the Icelandic defence service responsible for search and rescue, maritime safety and security surveillance, national defense, and law enforcement.

 The nautical division is based at the port of Reykjavík, as well as a smaller base at Siglufjörður.
 Its aeronautical division is based at Reykjavík Airport.

 The Coast Guard is also responsible for the NATO area at Keflavík Airport and the Iceland Air Defence System, which conducts ground-based surveillance of Iceland's air space.

-It is also conducts hydrographic surveys and nautical charting.
+The Icelandic Coast Guard is also responsible for hydrographic surveying and nautical charting in Icelandic waters.

 History

 Its origins can be traced to 1859, when the corvette Ørnen started patrolling Icelandic waters.
 In 1906, Iceland's first purposely built guard-ship, Islands Falk, began operation.
 Iceland's own defense of its territorial waters began around 1920 and the Icelandic Coast Guard was formally founded on 1 July 1926.
 The first cannon was put on the trawler Þór in 1924 and on 23 June 1926 the first ship built for the Coast Guard, named Óðinn, arrived in Iceland.
 Three years later, on 14 July 1929 the coastal defence ship Ægir was added to the Coast Guard fleet.